The effects of solutes

 If the solution is not too concentrated, these two effects are approximately independent of what the dissolved substance is: a sugar molecule has much the same effect as a salt ion.
 So, provided you remember to count each ion separately, the effect of concentration on boiling point elevation or freezing point depression is much the same for all small solutes in water.
 (Macromolecules such as polymers behave differently because they have lots of neighbouring solvent molecules, and so affect the solvent much more than simple solutes.)

+Antifreeze.
 So, you might expect that the antifreeze in a radiator not only stops it freezing, but also helps stop it from boiling.
-However, the real situation is more complicated: antifreeze has the disadvantage that it is not quite so good at transporting heat.
+However, the real situation is more complicated: antifreeze has the disadvantage that it is not quite as good as water at transporting heat.
 Ethylene glycol is one antifreeze.
 Salt is used to melt snow and ice on roads in cold countries, but it is not used in radiators because it is corrosive and crystallises readily.
 Sugar is not used in some applications, because concentrated sugar solutions are viscous, and because they support bugs.
 However, many organisms use sugars and other small organic molecules as antifreeze.
 See cryobiology.

 The effect of pressure

 Notice that above I've included the proviso "at atmospheric pressure" a few times.
 The reason why the pressure is important is that, in the vapour phase, a given amount of a substance occupies a much larger volume than it does as a liquid.
 Some of the energy required to vapourise it goes towards 'pushing the air out of the way' to make room for the amount evaporated.
-(The amount of work done is the product of the pressure and the change in volume.
-Technically, there is a PdV term in the latent heat.)
+(The amount of work done is the product of the pressure P and the change in volume ΔV.
+Technically, there is a PΔV term in the latent heat.)
 So, at low pressure, it is easier to form the vapour phase and so the boiling point is lower.
 The dependence of the transition temperature on pressure is the Clausius-Clapeyron effect.
 (Again, being a bit technical, we note that this effect involves energy - the work done in displacing air - whereas the solute effect involves entropy - the disordering of the liquid phase.)

 Water expands a lot when it boils: one kilogram of water is one litre of liquid water, but it becomes about 1700 litres of steam at atmospheric pressure.
 This means that even modest increases in altitude can measurably reduce the boiling temperature.
 Some people complain that this affects cooking and even the taste of tea at altitude.